Skip to main content

 • Per-UC workflow prompts defining tool sequences and stop gates

-• Static + versioned — git-tracked .md files, never mutated mid-session
+• Static + versioned — git-tracked .md files, never mutated mid-session; version pinned by PROMPT_VERSION

 • Model-agnostic — same prompt drives Claude, ChatGPT, Gemini, or BP Agent